 As it turns out, after a bit of troubleshooting I discovered it was actually picking up my studio ceiling fan (running on low) because it was directly underneath it.
 Talk about sensitivity, I can’t even hear that with a naked ear.
-Fortunately, simply moving it to a location with sound insulation resolved the problem.
+So, no fan allowed during vocal recording from then on!

 Now, all you need to do is add a stand, and you’re in business.

 I use an Ultimate Support MC-125 studio microphone stand, which is built like a tank.

 It has a cast-iron base that weighs in at 35 pounds with large, locking polyurethane casters (like those on in-line skates), a 6 pound counterweight, 100% field-serviceable parts, along with a myriad of adjustments and a maximum height of 83″ (which comes in handy if you have Kareem Abdul-Jabbar sitting in on vocals).
 It’s a bit pricey ($200), but the rock-solid quality of this stand is so good, I’ll guarantee you it will never need to be replaced.
 In fact, Ultimate Support guarantees that too, with a lifetime warranty.
 You’ll also never need to worry about this thing tipping over… You could probably use it to jack up your car and change a tire.